freakydude/klipper-serial-btt/README.md

 See my blog [https://blog.freakydu.de/](https://blog.freakydu.de/) for more details and news.

-**Use it at your own risk!!!**

 ## State

 - This is work in progress.
 Tested with my Artillery Sidewinder X2 and latest Mainsail + Klipper
-- Printer State is working
+- The main use cases on a Cartesian printer (Artillery Sidewinder, Ender 3...) are working

   - Temperature of Bed and Extruder
   - Hotend fan speed
-  - Babysteps
+  - Babysteps/Z-Offset
   - Movement
   - Pause/Resume/Stop while "remote printing", so Mainsail is the master
   - Printing from SD/USB and virtual "remote" SD Card